The Physical Therapist Test Guide

 (The answer is C.)

-Exams scores are tallied by FSBPT and transmitted to the licensing authority.
+Exam scores are tallied by FSBPT and transmitted to the licensing authority.
 Six hundred points equals a passing score.
-Candidates can retake the test two times within a 12-month period.
+Candidates can retake the test three times within a 12-month period.
+There is a lifetime limit of six exam attempts.
+A PT candidate who is unable to pass the NPTE in six attempts may also sit for the NPTE for PTAs six times within a lifetime.

 Registration

-Potential PT and PTAs should obtain NPTE registration material from the jurisdiction in which they want to be licensed.
-They do not have to physically take the exam within that jurisdiction.
+Potential PTs should obtain NPTE registration material from the jurisdiction in which they want to be licensed.
+You do not have to physically take the exam within that jurisdiction.
 All jurisdictions allow for online registration.

 The jurisdiction licensing authority determines the candidate’s NPTE eligibility and notifies the Federation of State Boards of Physical Therapy.
 The federation then sends the candidate a test authorization letter with exam appointment-setting instructions.

-Physical therapist and physical therapist assistant candidates then have 60 days to schedule their NPTE test at one of about 300 US testing centers run by Prometric Testing Services.
+Physical therapist candidates then have 60 days to schedule their NPTE test at one of about 300 US testing centers run by Prometric Testing Services.

-The NPTE fee is $350, excluding varying state licensure fees.
+There is a fee to take the NPTE, as well as varying state licensure fees.
 Prometric charges an additional fee to administer the test.

 NPTE Rules

 Security is tight around the National Physical Therapy Exam in order to prevent cheating and disclosure of the test questions.
-Candidates must arrive 30 minutes prior to the examination and must present a driver’s license or passport and an additional piece of identification, such as a credit card.
+Candidates must arrive 30 minutes prior to the examination and must present a driver’s license or passport and an additional piece of identification with a signature, such as a credit card.
 The signatures and first and last names must match exactly.
 Candidates also provide a digital thumbprint and have their photos taken.

 Test sessions are videotaped and candidates provide their thumbprint each time they leave the room.
 No bulky jackets or scratch paper from home are allowed.
 Candidates sign a FSBPT waiver agreeing that they will not discuss the test questions later.

 NPTE sessions include a scheduled 15-minute break and opportunities for unscheduled breaks.
-Although ear plugs aren’t allowed, earphones are available on site.
+Although ear plugs are not allowed, earphones are available on site.

 Additional Physical Therapist Certifications

-After passing the NPTE and becoming licensed physical therapists, PTs with more than 2,000 clinical practice hours in a specialty area can apply for additional certification.
+After passing the NPTE and becoming licensed physical therapists, PTs with more than 2,000 clinical practice hours in a specialty area or an accredited residency program can apply for additional certification.
 The tests are voluntary for those wanting formal recognition of advanced clinical knowledge.

-The American Physical Therapy Association provides this specialty testing in seven areas including, cardiopulmonary, clinical electrophysiological, geriatric, neurologic, orthopedic, pediatric and sports.
-More than 8,400 physical therapists received the added certification as of 2008, according to the association.
-More than half of them chose the orthopedic specialty.
+The American Physical Therapy Association provides specialty testing in nine areas including, cardiovascular and pulmonary, clinical electrophysiology, geriatric, neurology, oncology, orthopaedics, pediatrics, sports, and women’s health.
+More than 24,000 physical therapists have received the added certification, according to the association.

 Are you interested in finding NPTE study materials?
 Check out our Physical Therapy Test Directory.